-In this delightful necklace I've combined a fragment from a broken vintage brooch with repurposed hand-knotted milk glass beads, a vintage style connector and an Opalite bead.
+In this delightful necklace I've combined a fragment from a broken vintage brooch with repurposed milk glass beads which I've hand-knotted, a vintage style connector and an Opalite bead.
 The brooch fragment is set with a milk glass cabochon as well as a faux moonstone with a soft moonglow sheen.

-Opalite is a man-made stone which has an opalescent blue hue with hints of fiery orange depending on the way light strikes it.
+Opalite is a man-made stone with an opalescent blue hue and hints of fiery orange depending on the way light strikes it.
 It is said to have a soft soothing effect when held or viewed.

 This necklace is:

 - made with repurposed 1950-60s vintage costume jewellery and semi-precious Opalite

 - 44.5 cm along the neck edge (refer to my necklace guide for more information)